84 Psychology

 This resource includes an introductory information pack for high school students and an activity with printable materials.
 It addresses the following learning outcomes: Name and locate the different lobes of the brain, understand the functions of each brain, and their real-life applications, actively work in a team with a common goal, and understand the implications of brain damage, such as the case of Phineas Gage.

-This is a British Columbia created resource.Introduction to Psychology Study Guide (CC BY-NC) by Sarah Murray
+This is a British Columbia created resource.Introduction to Psychology Study Guide by Sarah Murray (CC BY-NC).

 This study guide is designed to accompany the Introduction to Psychology – 1st Canadian Edition open text by Jennifer Walinga and Charles Stangor.
 For each chapter, it summarizes the learning objectives and presents multiple-choice, true-false, and fill-in-the-blank tests of the material covered.
 It provides links to resources to enable students to deepen their understanding of key topics and to explore related issues.
 Finally, it offers suggestions for hands-on activities relevant to each chapter.